-The Toledo-Lucas County Port Authority has developed a national reputation for innovative business financing, assisting more than 300 economic development projects representing a total investment of more than $1 billion while helping to create and retain more than 15,500 jobs.
+The Toledo-Lucas County Port Authority has developed a national reputation for innovative business financing, assisting over 340 economic development projects representing a total investment of more than $1.9 billion while helping to create and retain nearly 18,500 jobs.

 Financing Options include: